AmpliconSuite/AmpliconRepository/README.md

 This command will show you the `docker-compose-dev.yml` customized with your environment variables.

-### 2.7 Check environment variables for running container
+### vii.
+Check environment variables for running container

 You can check the environment variables which your running container uses: